thejoun/bfw/README.md

 # BFW

-Fully on-chain clone of Battle for Wesnoth
+Fully on-chain game prototype inspired by Battle for Wesnoth

+### How to deploy locally

 #### Requirements